gonzalorf/smart-switches/README.md

 ## What I learned with this project:
 - Writing code and uploading it to the microcontroller.
-- Working with 220 volt inputs to light lamps.
+- Working with 220 volt inputs to light lamps or activate power connectors.
 - Basic electronic.
 - The Debounce concept and how to handle it: https://www.arduino.cc/en/Tutorial/BuiltInExamples/Debounce/